The Rules of Basketball

 Game Format and Duration

 Basketball games include either four 12-minute quarters in the NBA or two 20-minute halves in the NCAA.
 In basketball, there is not a certain amount of points a team must score in order to win.
 The team with the most points at the end of the game wins the game.
 If the game is tied, overtime quarters occur, which are five minutes long.
-There are no ties in basketball, so overtime quarters occur until a winner is declared.
+There are no ties in basketball, so additional overtime periods will be played until a winner is declared.
 There are breaks in between quarters for a duration of two minutes, and a 15-minute break at halftime between the second and third quarter.
 The game clock is stopped when the ball goes out-of-bounds, when a foul is called, when a player is shooting a foul shot, and while a time out is occurring.
 After a ball is thrown in-bounds, the clock begins when a player touches it.
-This is why when it's close to the end of a quarter, a player will roll the ball down the court to his teammate to allow more time before he touches the ball.
+This is why when it's close to the end of the quarter, a player will roll the ball down the court to his teammate to allow more time before he touches the ball.
 Particularly in the NBA, the clock stops after a player makes a shot during the last two minutes of the regulation game or overtime.

 Basketball Teams and Players